cncf/tag-security/security-whitepaper/cloud-native-security-whitepaper.md

 It is not necessarily development tooling alone, but security tooling that integrates transparently into the development process to enforce security policies where fast feedback and most immediate actions to remediate can occur.
-For specific information on cloud native security use cases refer to the [SIG-Security's use cases listing](https://github.com/cncf/sig-security/usecase-personas/).
+For specific information on cloud native security use cases refer to the [TAG-Security's use cases listing](https://github.com/cncf/tag-security/usecase-personas/).

 ## Industries